 Androgynous voice training is voice coaching for those wishing to develop a voice that is neither traditionally masculine nor traditionally feminine.
 There are many types of students that seek a more androgynous voice, including:

-Whatever your reason for wanting an androgynous voice, we are here to help!
+Whatever your reasons are for wanting an androgynous voice, we’re here to help!

 We can work with you on these elements for androgynous voice: